 Add Art To Accessorize A Kitchen Counter

 If you want to add a lot of color and pattern to a kitchen table, you might as well add a few pieces of art to the set.
-If you’re looking for a lookalike for your kitchen, check out our article on how to make a kitchen table art piece.
+If you’re looking for a lookalike for your kitchenette, check out our article on how to make a kitchenette table art piece.
 In case you want to add a little color and pattern to the surface of the table, use a product like Red & White Chocolate Coating, which is available in a wide range of finishes.

 Add Glass Storage Jars